The Owl & Co: Plot

 The series features The Owl, the titular pink grumpy owl who resembles a plastic figure.
 The Owl lives in a forest inhabited by various other species, the most notable ones being an intelligent stickbug, a brash frog, a charismatic bat and an airheaded sheep.
-Like the original short series, the Owl does not care about anyone else around her, as she would rather eat a worm instead.
+Like the original short series, the Owl does not care about anyone else around her, as she would rather eat a caterpillar instead.
 However, the Owl usually is unlucky and goes through some slapstick scenarios.
 A running gag at the end of each episode is the fact that the Owl ends up comically dismembered, usually accompanied by a short banjo tune.

 Broadcast

 The Owl & Co made its French debut on France 3 in 2013.
 The series made its English debut on Boomerang UK on 2 May 2015.
 The English dub ended on 5 November 2016.

 The series' English dub also aired internationally for some amount of time, one of them being Disney Channel Asia.
-It also launched in India on Sony YAY! in September 19, 2022 with a different name i.e. Dhakki Chiki Aaool!.
+It also launched in India on Sony YAY! on September 19, 2022, with a different name i.e. Dhakki Chiki Aaool!.